mattiadr/MALstreaming/README.md

 ## How to Install
 1. Install <a href='https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo' target='_blank'>Tampermonkey (Chrome)</a> or <a href='https://addons.mozilla.org/firefox/addon/greasemonkey/' target='_blank'>Greasemonkey (Firefox)</a>
-2. Click <a href='https://raw.githubusercontent.com/mattiadr/MALstreaming/master/MALstreaming.user.js'>here to install the script</a>
+2. Click <a href='https://raw.githubusercontent.com/mattiadr/MALstreaming/master/MALstreaming.user.js'>here to install the script</a> or visit the <a href='https://greasyfork.org/en/scripts/369605-malstreaming'>GreasyFork page</a>

 ## Post Install
 Since this script adds another column to the list, an alternate css is recommended to make the list wider.